FarmBot-Docs/farmbot-express/v1.1/assembly/attach-the-z-axis.md

 # Step 2: Slide on the cross-slide and z-axis

 Carefully slide the **cross-slide and z-axis subassembly** onto the **gantry** from the side without the electronics box.
-If necessary, rotate the [[leadscrew]] (and z-axis motor) by hand to adjust the subasssembly so that it can fit past the other gantry components and raised bed.
+If necessary, rotate the [[leadscrew]] (and z-axis motor) by hand to adjust the subassembly so that it can fit past the other gantry components and raised bed.

 {%
 include callout.html